milad-4274/mask_wordcloud/README.md

 <img src="images/shajarian_wc.png" width="300" height="300">

 ### Notes
-you can check additional arguments by running
-`python mask_generator.py --help`
+- you can check additional arguments by running `python mask_generator.py --help` or
-or
 `python make_wordcloud.py --help`

+- you can see `images/guides` for choosing your wordcloud colormap.